The Unkabogable Praybeyt Benjamin: Plot

 While traveling through a wooded area, Benjie and his friends accidentally stumble upon Bandidos International's base.
 They return to the army training camp to inform the Commanding General, but the official refuses to believe them.
 Based on the army's intelligence, the entire training camp believes the enemy base is in Tanay.
 However, when the soldiers arrive, they are ambushed by hundreds of terrorists.
 Among the dead is Benjie's rival platoon.

 Meanwhile, Benjie's group returns to the enemy's base.
 They see the captured officials, including Benjie's grandfather and Brandon.
 They gain entry into the terrorist camp by dressing as women to trick the guards.
 Once inside, the group kills many terrorists using the inventions of Benjie's father.
 Benjie rescues his grandfather, Brandon, and the other generals.
 Benjie's grandfather thanks him and asks for forgiveness.
 They reunite with Benjie's group, but Abe Sayyep appears and attempts to shoot Benjie's grandfather.
 Benjie takes the bullet to save his grandfather.
 Benjie's friend, Brandon, kills Abe Sayyep.

 In the afterlife, Benjie meets his ancestors, who are proud of him and say it is not yet time for him to die.
-Benjie comes back to life, and the group returns home, where they celebrate their victory with a party.
+Benjie comes back to life after Brandon was forced to kiss him, and the group returns home, where they celebrate their victory with a party.
 Benjie lets Brandon know how he feels, but he rejects him, saying he already has a fiancé.
 Brandon's fiancé arrives, who turns out to be a lookalike of Benjie, shocking everyone at the party.

 The closing credits are interrupted by Captain Tenille telling General Santos that the president of the Philippines is summoning the country's bravest soldiers.
 In Europe, Benjie and his team happily accept the president's call, saying there will be a sequel.